 “Tammy?
 Are you alright?
 There’s someone out here who is rather insistent upon seeing you.
 Mr…I’m sorry, I didn’t catch your name.”

-“I didn’t offer one.
+“I didn’t offer it.
 You can go now.
 Me and Tammy got some personal business to discuss.”

 “I can’t allow you to stay very long.
 Tammy needs her rest.”